 - The amount per month: You should pay an amount per month that you are comfortable with.
-You’ll pay this for many years.
+You will pay this for many years.
 This will set the guaranteed amount in the end.
 I would not recommend more than 300 CHF.
 You should keep some to invest in a third pillar bank account.

-- The guaranteed amount in the end: The most important number is how much you’ll get in the end.
+- The guaranteed amount in the end: The most important number is how much you will get in the end.
 The insurance guy will try to make you look at projections.
 I would advice you to care mostly about the guaranteed amount.
 Nobody can project interests over 30 years or more.
 You should consider the interests as a bonus.

 - The investment of your funds: Each insurance will invest your money differently.
 They will probably propose you different asset allocation or investing strategies.
 You should pick the one your are the most comfortable with.

 You should your research well.
 Do not take any rash decisions.

 Optimize your third pillar

 There are a few things you can do to use the third pillar in the most optimized way.
 First, always try to contribute the maximum each year into your third pillar.
 If you can!
 Do not get into a bad financial situation just to max out your third pillar.